 See also: Mastercraft vs Malibu – which to choose?

 How to set up a wakesurf boat under $30K

-In addition to ballast, many wake surfers often use a wake shaper (Amazon), a bracket with suction cups that you place of the side of the boat to shape the wave.
-You typically set it up as far back as possible and drive around 11mph with the wakeplate at maximum height.
+In addition to ballast, many wake surfers often use a wake shaper – a bracket with suction cups that you place of the side of the boat to shape the wave.
+You typically set it up as far back as possible and drive at 11-12mph with the wakeplate at maximum height.

-A wake shaper isn’t necessary on boats with an integrated surf system, however used boats under $30K are unlikely to have that.
+A wake shaper isn’t necessary on boats with an integrated surf system, however a used boat under $30K is unlikely to have one.

 Best wakesurfing boats under $30K

 As mentioned earlier, Tige is a great option when in the market for an old powerboat under $30K.
 The 24v is well-suited for bigger crews in the boat and for big choppy lakes.
 13-15 year old models can often be found around $25K.

 On the other hand, the 21v offers a great and easy surfing wave, particularly with a suck gate on it (very easy to set up).
 The latter can often be found for around $20K.